NOTICE OF FUNDING AVAILABILITY

 2020 Student Travel Grants

 The Regeneration Next Initiative (RNI) was established by the Duke University School of Medicine to enhance discovery and applications in the broad field of tissue regeneration.
 RNI is pleased to announce availability of funding to support travel grants for graduate students to present their work at scientific conferences.
 The award will cover conference-related expenses such as registration fees, airfare or other transportation costs, and lodging.
 The maximum amount of each travel grant will be $1000 and will be disbursed as a reimbursement.
-Application deadlines for this year are April 16, 2018 and September 17, 2018.
-Award announcements will be made in late-April and late-September respectively.
+Application deadline for this year is July 1, 2019.
+Award announcements will be made in mid-July.
 A maximum of ten awards will be made per calendar year.

 Our goal is to support Duke graduate students’ research and professional development by providing opportunities to present research in the broad field of tissue regeneration.
 We encourage applications from Duke students in all disciplines related to tissue regeneration including developmental biology, tissue engineering, and clinical applications.